StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/index.md

     1. Setup proxy settings ; will configure everything on the host to work with a HTTP proxy, and custom CA certificate.
     2. Install TheHive ; use this option to install TheHive 5 and its dependencies
-    3. Install Cortex and all its dependencies to run Analyzers & Responders as Docker Iiages
+    3. Install Cortex and all its dependencies to run Analyzers & Responders as Docker images
     4. Install Cortex and all its dependencies to run Analyzers & Responders on the host (Debian and Ubuntu **ONLY**)

 For each release, DEB, RPM and ZIP binary packages are built and provided.